ccsosa/edgeR_nf-core-rnaseq/README.md

   > The number of cores never would be equal to the number of cores available in your machine
 - Define if you want to use a  group_vect object to assign samples into groups.
   > The order you provide the groups must match to the sample order used in the sample file to run nf-core/rnaseq pipeline!
--  Define if you want to observe an exploratory plot in your own R session with the parameter `plot_MDS`
+-  Define if you want to observe an exploratory plot in your R session with the parameter `plot_MDS`
 - Load the code
 - Run